groupnews/docs/_docs/using-groupnews/newsletters/what-is-a-newsletter.md

 ---
 # What Is A Newsletter?

-A Newsletter in GroupNews is a centralized source of relevant and valuable information for your group.
+A **Newsletter** in GroupNews is a centralized source of relevant and valuable information for your group.
 Your group can have one newsletter, or it can have many.

 ## Editions

-An edition is a particular newsletter that is printed at one time.
+An **Edition** is a particular newsletter that is printed at one time.

 ## Publishing Schedule